TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 Starting version 8 of Redis, the configuration file is now `redis-full.conf`.

-The configuration file for Redis Stack Server and Redis Stack is identical.
+The Redis configuration file `redis-full.conf` has not been modified : it is explicitly present in case you need to tailor the configuration of Redis to your needs.

 ## Redis Community configuration - Before Redis 8.0